MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

    :::image type="content" source="../../../assets/images/authentication/adaptive-card-universal-action/sign-in-button.png" alt-text="Screenshot shows the Sign-In button on the Adaptive card.":::

-1. The user will select on the sign-in link which will open a browser window to the configured connection"s identity provider"s sign-on page.
+1. The user will select on the sign-in link, which will open a browser window to the configured connection"s identity provider"s sign-on page.
 The final redirect will land on a Token Service page offering an authorization code value.
 1. Teams client will create and send the adaptiveCard/action Invoke Activity with name.
 The value will include the state field containing the authorization code:
    * Senders MUST include a state field.
 1. The channel delivers this Invoke to the bot, which uses the authentication code to finalize retrieving the token with the Token Service.
 The Token Service delivers the user"s access token to the bot.